Persistent Homotopy Groups of Metric Spaces

 Because $\pi_n(\bbS^m)$ is not totally known for the case $n>m$, the calculation of $\ppi_{n}^{\VR}(\bbS^1)$ can only be done for some choices of $n$.
 For example, we have

 \end{example}

-\subsubsection{Persistent Rational Homotopy Groups}
+To circumvent the difficulty in computing $\ppi_n^{\VR}(\bbS^1)$, in the next subsection we study persistent rational homotopy groups, which is a weaker invariant compared to persistent homotopy groups but is easier to compute.
+In particular, we compute the $n$-th persistent rational homotopy groups of $\bbS^1$ in Remark \ref{rmk:p.rational.S1} for any $n\geq 1$.

+\subsubsection{Persistent rational homotopy groups}

-The \emph{rational homotopy groups} $\pi_n(X,x_0)\otimes_{\Z}\Q$ of a pointed topological space $(X,x_0)$ are the standard homotopy group $\pi_n(X,x_0)$ tensored with the rational numbers $\Q$, for each $n\geq 0$.
-We assume that all topological spaces are path-connected and denote the rational homotopy groups by $\pi_n(X)\otimes_{\Z}\Q$ for simplicity of notation.
-Compared with the difficulty of calculating homotopy groups of spheres, the computation of rational homotopy groups of spheres is substantially easier and was done by Serre in 1951 (see \cite{serre1951homologie}):
+The \emph{$n$-th rational homotopy group} $\pi_n(X,x_0)\otimes_{\Z}\Q$ of a pointed topological space $(X,x_0)$ is the homotopy group $\pi_n(X,x_0)$ tensored with the rational numbers $\Q$.
+We assume that all topological spaces are path-connected and denote rational homotopy groups by $\pi_n(X)\otimes_{\Z}\Q$ for simplicity of notation.
+Compared with the difficulty of determining homotopy groups of spheres, the rational homotopy groups of spheres is substantially easier to compute and was done by Serre in 1951 (see \cite{serre1951homologie}):

-This inspires us to consider the notion of \emph{persistent rational homotopy groups}, by tensoring persistent homotopy groups with rational numbers $\Q$ in the following sense.
+This inspires us to consider the notion of \emph{persistent rational homotopy groups}, by tensoring persistent homotopy groups with $\Q$.